openjdk/jfx/CONTRIBUTING.md

 * Read the code review policies

     Please read the entire section below on how to submit a pull request, as well as the [OpenJFX Code Review Policies](https://wiki.openjdk.java.net/display/OpenJFX/Code+Reviews).
-If this is a feature request, please note the additional requirements and expectations in the [New features / API additions](https://wiki.openjdk.java.net/display/OpenJFX/Code+Reviews#CodeReviews-NewFeaturesC.Newfeatures/APIadditions.) section of the Code Review Policies doc.
+If this is a feature request, please note the additional requirements and expectations in the [New features / API additions](#new-features--api-additions) section at the end of this guide.

 * File a bug in JBS for every pull request